-7. 2015-16 Governance Challenges
+7. 2016/17 Governance Challenges

-The risks detailed below will be reviewed through the 2015-16 financial year and progress against them will be reported to the Governance and Audit Committee.
+The risks detailed below will be reviewed through the 2016/17 financial year and progress against them will be reported to the Governance and Audit Committee.

-- Agreeing an operating and financial plan in the context of the intractable tensions between resources, expectations of citizens and service users, and the statutory framework - 2) Improving educational attainment - 3) Safeguarding vulnerable children - 4) Mitigating the effects of a loss of experience and expertise arising from staff reductions, especially where loss of such resource impacts on the management of services protecting vulnerable people. - 5) Developing new and affordable models of care within the governance arrangements that exist across the health and social care system - 6) Establishing sound governance structures pertaining to the West Yorkshire Combined Authority ensuring democratic accountability at the local level. - 7) Impact on governance structures arising from developing policies for the delivery of regional devolution. - 8) Ensuring that the Council's risk management strategy and practice is effectively embedded and reflects the dynamic risk environment faced by the Council.
+- 1) Agreeing an operating and financial plan in the context of the intractable tensions between resources, expectations of citizens and service users, and the statutory framework - 2) Improving educational attainment - 3) Safeguarding vulnerable children - 4) Ensuring an effective integrated system of health and social care - 5) Mitigating the effects of a loss of experience and expertise arising from staff reductions, especially where loss of such resource impacts on the management of services protecting vulnerable people. - 6) Establishing sound governance structures pertaining to the West Yorkshire Combined Authority ensuring democratic accountability at the local level. - 7) Impact on governance structures arising from developing policies for the delivery of regional devolution. - 8) Implications of the EU Referendum Result